 Steep roads and mountain roads

-On steep roads and mountain roads, if vehicles of the same type cannot cross, the one going downhill must back up, unless the other is close to a passing place.
+• The vehicle going downhill must back up, unless the other vehicle is close to a passing place.

 STEEP ROADS AND MOUNTAIN ROADS

-On roads with steep gradients and on mountain roads, driving must be done in such a way that the brakes are not overloaded.
+• On steep gradients and mountain roads, drivers must ensure that the brakes are not overloaded.

-On mountain roads, when crossing and overtaking is difficult, drivers must follow the signs and instructions of the drivers of vehicles in regular service.
+• When crossing and overtaking is challenging, drivers must adhere to the signs and instructions of drivers in regular service.

-The signals “Dangerous slope” and “Steep slope” warn of stretches of road with a slope or incline of at least 10 percent; the signals indicate the greatest slope or incline of the stretch of road
+• The signals “Dangerous slope” and “Steep slope” warn of sections with a slope of at least 10 percent, indicating the maximum incline.

-The signal “Mountain post road” indicates roads on which the driver must obey the signs and instructions of drivers of vehicles in regular public transport in case of difficult crossing and overtaking.
-Where this duty ends, there is the signal “End of mountain post road”.
+• The signal “Mountain post road” indicates roads where drivers must follow the instructions of public transport drivers during difficult crossing situations.
+This duty ends with the signal “End of mountain post road.”

 Table of contents